Loss, Love Triangles and Lennie: ‘The Sky is Everywhere’ by Jandy Nelson

 But The Sky Is Everywhere has a lot more going for it than just a love triangle.
 Lennie’s choice between Toby and Joe isn’t even about Toby and Joe, really.
 It’s about Bailey, her sister, the girl who was her constant and who isn’t there anymore.
 The girl who swore she’d never leave or love anyone more than she loved Lennie.
 The Sky Is Everywhere shows grief in a realistic way that doesn’t show up in a lot of books, YA or otherwise.
 This isn’t a Lurlene McDaniel book (no disrespect to Our Lady Lurlene, of course).
 Lennie is heartbroken and sick with sadness, but her life is still happening.
 She’s still interested in boys and sex, even as she worries it might be terrible to think about them with her sister so recently gone.
 She avoids moving anything in Bailey’s half of the room so she’ll still feel close to her, but she won’t visit Bailey’s grave because she can’t think about her being dead.
 She handles death the way real people do, not the way characters in a book do.
 And while the romantic plotlines are great, it’s the portrayal of Lennie’s sadness that makes me truly love this book.

--Usually, this is where I’d tell you about the author’s other books, but Jandy Nelson hasn’t published any other books yet.
+Some Highlights: -Usually, this is where I’d tell you about the author’s other books, but Jandy Nelson hasn’t published any other books yet.
 Please, Jandy Nelson, take pity on us/me and give us some more books.

 -One of the hallmarks of YA books is that they deal with the embarrassments of being a teenage girl.
 Someone is always worrying about their period or having some sort of makeout-related mishap.
 One of the things I liked about The Sky Is Everywhere is that it featured equal-opportunity embarrassment.
 By which I mean, the male characters were frequently trying to hide erections, and the word “boner” was used on multiple occasions.
 And you can call me immature if you want, but the word “boner” is pretty much always comedy gold (if you don’t believe me, just watch this Susan Sarandon scene from Elizabethtown).